Collecting Device Metrics

 There's a set of APIs in components/include/memfault/metrics/metrics.h

-can be used to easily update heartbeats as events take place.
-The updates occur
+can easily update Heartbeats as events occur.
+The updates occur in RAM, so there

 #include "memfault/metrics/metrics.h"